Center for Materials Research (LaMa)

 Please find additional information in "About us".

-Here you see current insights into the research of the LaMa groups.
-A collection of the former pictures can be found in the Gallery.
+Further insights into the research activities of the ZfM groups can be found in the Gallery.

 - Coming Events